 Now, don’t lose me here!
 Our kids have friends outside our home.
 They have friends in many different circles.
 At our most recent pediatrician visit, the doctor asked my 15-year-old son if he has friends outside our home.
 Ugh, really?!!
-I care about my kids, okay.
-Yes, they have friends!!
+Of course they have friends!!
 They have regular friends that they chat and hang out with.
-They are or have been involved in many different groups and community events from Cub Scouts to intramural sports to homeschool co-ops to art classes to camps to music lessons to drama presentations to church activities.
+They are or have been involved in many different groups and community events from Cub Scouts to intramural sports to homeschool CO-OPS to art classes to camps to music lessons to drama presentations to church activities.
 They have friends.

 This right here was almost number one for us when we started out.
 Nelson worked swing shifts at the time, so if our kids had gone to school, there would have been several days a week when they wouldn’t have seen dad at all.
 Homeschooling allowed us to flex with his schedule to maximize our family time.
 We can whisk away for a day or overnight trip, take an early weekend, do school at night, or change it up as needed.

 What if my son suddenly becomes obsessed with learning to play the guitar and spends every spare moment teaching himself to play from YouTube?
 That’s exactly what happened with our second son Luke.
 He is a hands-on learner.
 As soon as his independent work was done in the morning, he spent all his time learning to play.
-Now he is able to participate in the worship team along with my husband who also plays guitar.
+Now he is able to participate in the worship team at our church along with my husband who also plays guitar.

 I would go so far as to say, though, that my expectations and my interest in my children’s success is much higher and more personalized than any school district’s or teacher’s.
 Why?
 Because they are mine!